 The B.S.
 Degree Advancement Program in Respiratory Care, CoARC program number 510013, Bachelor of Science in Respiratory Therapy online program holds Provisional Accreditation from the Commission on Accreditation for Respiratory Care (CoARC).

-The Bachelor of Science in Social Work program is accredited by the Council on Social Work Education (CSWE).
+The Bachelor of Science in Social Work degree program, offered in both residential and distance education formats, is accredited by the Council on Social Work Education (CSWE).

-The Commonwealth of Virginia Department of Education approves the School of Education teacher preparation programs.
-The School of Education is accredited at the initial and advanced preparation levels under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System.
+The Commonwealth of Virginia Department of Education (VDOE) approves the School of Education teacher preparation programs.
+The School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Liberty University is a member of the Association of Christian Schools International (ACSI) and the Council of Independent Colleges in Virginia.